Mathematics and Statistics Department

-The procedure and requirements for this paper will be the same as for a thesis except that the paper will not be filed with the Associate Vice President for Graduate Studies and Research.
+The procedure and requirements for this paper will be the same as for a thesis except that the paper will not be filed with the Associate Dean for Graduate Studies.
 A bound copy must be filed with the department.
 As with a thesis, upon completion of the writing project, the student must give a public presentation on the project; the presentation is followed by an oral examination (defense) conducted by the writing project committee.

 The elective units may include a maximum of 3 units of MATH 180 and/or MATH 298.
 They must be in 100- or 200-level courses from the Mathematics and Statistics Department, except in the following circumstances: a student who has completed 24 units of upper division mathematics courses (acceptable toward a BA - Mathematics) before beginning his or her master's program may take a maximum of 6 units (related to mathematics and with prior department approval) outside the field of mathematics.
 See restrictions.
 Education courses applied toward the single subject credential may not be applied toward the degree.
 MATH 101, MATH 102, MATH 105, MATH 106, MATH 107A, MATH 107B, MATH 123, MATH 129A, MATH 133A, MATH 160 and MATH 297 are also not applicable toward the MA degree.

 |At SJSU, students must pass the graduate competency in writing requirement.
 For information on the Competency in Writing Requirement, please see http://info.sjsu.edu/gcw.html.|

 |Requirements of the Masters||30|

 |Complete twelve units from:|